alexthuvu/mini-LSF-voyage/README.md

 ## 📖 Story of the Build

-> Started as a crazy idea… became a 4-week deep dive into LSF sign recognition.
+> Started as a crazy idea for my first ever project of ML … became a 4-week deep dive into LSF sign recognition.

 ---
+> Click to watch my app demo below:

 [![Watch the demo](https://img.youtube.com/vi/3Z3ZAM3X5YE/hqdefault.jpg)](https://youtu.be/3Z3ZAM3X5YE)